Just as in humans, arthritis is a condition that can cause dogs pain, swelling and stiffness in their joints.

 The medical care of arthritis in dogs has advanced rapidly in recent years.
 With a little action on your part, there is every reason to expect that your dog can be comfortable for the rest of their life.

 Your vet has prescribed Metacam to treat your dog’s arthritis.
 Metacam is a non-steroidal anti-inflammatory drug (NSAID), which is a type of painkiller and anti-inflammatory for dogs.
 NSAIDs are very effective at reducing the pain and stiffness that your dog may suffer from, and are likely to greatly improve their quality of life.
-It is important to use pain relief that is prescribed by your vet.
-This is because painkillers that are commonly used in humans, such as paracetamol, aspirin and ibuprofen are not all safe for dogs to take.
+It is important to use pain relief that is prescribed by your vet as some human painkillers, such as ibuprofen, are poisonous to dogs.

 Your vet may suggest that you give your dog a joint health supplement, such as Seraquin.
 This is a nutritional supplement containing glucosamine, chondroitin and curcumin; all of which help support the normal function of your dog’s joints.